-I have been watching with interest as citizen science projects pop up and I pursued this optimistic angle of what can happen when we put scientific inquiry into the hands of the people.
-More
+A story about what happen when we put scientific inquiry into the hands of the people.

-As infrequently as seeds are the subject of dinner conversation, when we do take notice of what the plant world is up to, it’s mind-bending to realize all this is happening underneath our noses (and feet).
-More
+As infrequently as seeds are the subject of dinner conversation, when we do take notice, it’s mind-bending to think about all that is happening underneath our noses (and feet).

-At a glance, CA looks golden.
-The state’s size and wealth makes it the sixth largest economy in the world.
-But if CA goes toe-to-toe with the federal government, a protracted fight may deplete the state’s ingenuity.
-Let’s hope Governor Brown is also planning big strategy moves to stay in the ring.
-More
+California’s size and wealth makes it the sixth largest economy in the world.
+But when the state goes toe-to-toe with the federal government, a protracted fight calls on the state’s ingenuity.

-Author Daniel Pink reports that education is one of the fastest growing job categories in the country.
-And with this growth comes the opportunity to change the way educators envision their roles and their classrooms.
+Daniel H. Pink, the No. 1 bestselling author of Drive and To Sell Is Human, reports that education is one of the fastest growing job categories in the country.
 Guided by findings in educational research and neuroscience, the emphasis on cognitive skills like computation and memorization is evolving to include less tangible, non-cognitive skills.
-More

-Paul Tough makes the case that persistence and grit are the biggest indicators of student success.
-Being resilient against failure, he says, is the fundamental quality we should be teaching kids, and he gives examples of where that’s being done.
+Author Paul Tough makes the case that persistence and grit are the biggest indicators of student success.
+Being resilient against failure, he says, is the fundamental quality we should be teaching kids.

-Dominic Randolph, the headmaster at the elite Riverdale Country School in the Bronx, New York, has set out on a road to change an “impoverished view” of learning.
-Rather than producing students adept at “gaming” the system, “we have got to change the educational system to think about different outcomes and different capacities,” he says.
-More
+Dominic Randolph, headmaster at a school in the Bronx is steering students away from “gaming” the system.
+“We have got to change the educational system to think about different outcomes and different capacities,” he says.

 In the Future We Will Drive Teslas